Published: December 7, 2025

 1 2 3 4 5 6 7 8 9 10

-The loop initialises with i=1 and prints i at the end of each iteration.
-It increases the value of i by 1 before the next iteration, checks whether i is less than 10, and continues the process until the value of i reaches 10.
+The loop initializes with i=1 and prints i at the end of each iteration.
+It increases the value of i by 1 before the next iteration, checks whether i is less than or equal to 10, and continues the process until the value of i reaches 10.

-In order to implement the control structures we read about, we need some control statements.
+To implement control structures, specific control statements are needed.
 These statements are discussed in detail below.

 If a specified condition is true, the if statement runs a block of code.
 It is called a conditional statement, and it checks if a given condition is true.
 Based on the condition, it proceeds to certain statements.